bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 # Overview

-This paragraph describes how mining works, how mining program communicates with `bitmarkd`, what kind of protocl it used, and how is miner rewarded.
+This paragraph describes how mining works, how mining program communicates with `bitmarkd`, what kind of protocl it uses, and what mechanism is miner rewarded.

 # Block Diagram